 Posters and Presentations

 - Alikhan Fidai, Estelle Cuttaz, Christopher Chapman, Rylie A. Green.
 Fully Polymeric Nerve Cuff Arrays.
-Louis Stokes Alliance for Minority Participation Summer Research Academy Conference, Imperial College London, England, August 1-4 2019
+Louis Stokes Alliance for Minority Participation Summer Research Academy Conference, The University of Texas at El Paso, El Paso, TX, August 1-4 2019

 Honors and Awards